TinyFactory/Tiny-Factory-Docs/_posts/2013-01-11-formatting-partitioning-and-mounting-drives-on-cent-os.md

 brw-rw----.
 1 root disk 8,  2 Jun  2  2012 /dev/sda2
 brw-rw----.
 1 root disk 8, 16 Jan 11 09:01 /dev/sdb
 ```
-The output is shows that drive `/dev/sda` has 2 partitaions, `/dev/sda1` and `/dev/sda2`.
+The output shows that drive `/dev/sda` has 2 partitaions, `/dev/sda1` and `/dev/sda2`.
 Our target drive `/dev/sdb` has no partitions so we need to create one.

 ## Partition the drive